Malaysia

 Equipment Customs Clearance

-• Equipment bond: 1% of the total equipment value (capped at $300)
+• Equipment bond: 1% of total equipment value, capped at USD 300

-• General Film Permit
+• General film permit

 • List of equipment with values and serial numbers